International banks in the UAE move into Monday-Friday business week - ExBulletin

-December 19 (Reuters) – Deutsche Bank AG (DBKGn.DE), JPMorgan Chase & Co (JPM.N) and Societe Generale SA (SOGN.PA) are switching to a Saturday-Sunday New Year’s Emirates weekend United Arab Emirates which is approximating its working week with most of the global markets.
+Deutsche Bank AG, JPMorgan Chase & Co and Societe Generale SA are changing on a Saturday-Sunday New Year’s weekend in the United Arab Emirates (UAE), which is approximating its working week with most global markets.

-The German bank will operate from January 3 to Monday in the Sunni Muslim-ruled country, instead of the current Sunday-Thursday as is customary in the Middle East, a source familiar with the matter told Reuters. .
+The German bank from January 3 will operate from Monday to Friday in the Sunni Muslim-ruled country, instead of the current Sunday-Thursday as is usual in the Middle East, a source familiar with the matter told Reuters. .

 The Wall Street-based JPMorgan is also adapting the same week in the UAE, along with flexible practices such as the Friday prayer holiday, the bank said in a statement.